 For the longest time I have struggled to figure out what I wanted out of this website.
 At first I wanted one thing and than another.
 I am someone that constantly wants to try new things but get overwhelmed with all the new information.
 The important thing is I want to be able to share my information and help others understand the important of sports, fitness, healthy living regardless of your background.
 Is really important to keep a healthy life, one of the best ways is to keep a healthy diet from

 tophealthjournal.com/.
 When one hears “sports, fitness, health!” what are you talking about.
 Why sports?
 Well sports is an important tool that can be used to bring people together (regardless of age, gender, race, etc.).
 There is always some sport (soccer or basketball) or an athlete who is considered a role model.
 I want to take that aspect of sports and allow women to share their opinions.
 The thing is anyone can be an athlete you just have to start (I will address the meaning of athlete in another entry).
 On to fitness that is something that is part of me, like sport it has empowered me to strive to be better and to challenge my body.
 Trust me I am no superwoman but I am dedicated to making myself a better individual.
 As for healthy living – that is FOOD!
 My favorite part.
 Trust me I have struggled with food for awhile until a year ago when I seriously started to change my eating habits.
 I didn’t give up anything (I will still chomp down on a burger) I just started to moderate certain foods and substituted other foods into my diet.
+I also love to give my dog healthy food, like the best karmapets calming treats amazon.
 Did you know every 10 days your taste buds regenerate?
 So that means if you cut out unhealthy substances (i.e. sugar) for 10 days your desire for sugar will be gone (it works).
 These areas: sports, health, & fitness I wanted to combine and use it as a motivational tool of not just bringing like minded individuals together but create a global community that will support each other and empower each other, especially women.
 Lets see where this journey takes me.